Joeccp/SBA/docs/logs.md

 Where `%(asctime)s` is the time, `%(levelname)s` is the log level, `%(name)s` is where the log message was sent, `%(message)s` is the log message.
-Most of the log message should be, and is designed to be, very intuitive and straight forward.
+Most of the log messages should be, and are designed to be, very intuitive and straight forward.

 (P.S.
 In most of the circumstances, `%(name)s` is the function / method name where the log message was sent.)